What are the ESSA requirements for paraeducators?

 The New Hampshire Department of Education has developed the formal assessment process (option c) to meet the needs of local school districts and paraeducators statewide.
 The description of this process is at end of this memo.

 Are there certification requirements for Paraeducators?

-Certification is not required under NCLB, or by the NH Department of Education.
-Many school districts require that all paraeducators meet the NCLB requirements.
+Certification is not required by the NH State Board of Education.
+Many school districts require that all paraeducators meet the certification requirements.
 That is a local decision.

 There are two certification options for paraeducators; Para l and Para ll.

-The Paraeducator II certification meets NCLB requirements for paraeducators.
+The Paraeducator II certification meets ESSA requirements for paraeducators.
 For Information about paraeducator certification, contact the Bureau of Credentialing.

-Do all paraeducators have to meet the NCLB requirements?
+Do all paraeducators have to meet the ESSA requirements?

 No. Only two categories of paraeducators must meet the requirements

 - All paraeducators who provide instructional support in a program supported with Title I, Part A funds

 - All instructional paraeducators who work in Title I schoolwide schools regardless of funding source